nicotuoreniemi/Project-H7/Progress.md

 ![init.sls](https://i.imgur.com/2fl4LdQ.png)

+In the above picture is the init.sls for Apache2.
+First it configures that apache2 package, then it copies my updated index.html file from the salt-master to the minions /var/www/html/ directory.
+After that it enables the user specific homepages and finally it restarts the service.

 After this, I'll copy my already manually configured and tested file in there aswell.
 Now I'll test the file on slave vg04.
 It seems that atleast the files are being changed as they are supposed to.